-We have significant experience and a market leadership position in developing, engineering, constructing, and maintaining utilityscale power plants in the United States, particularly in California and other southwestern states, and increasingly in southeastern states.
+We have significant experience and a market leadership position in developing, engineering, constructing, and maintaining utility-scale power plants in the United States, particularly in California and other southwestern states, and increasingly in southeastern states.
 Through our fully integrated systems business, we provide complete turn-key PV solar power systems, or solar solutions, that draw upon our capabilities, which include (i) project development, (ii) EPC services, and (iii) O&M services.
-Net sales from our systems segment decreased by \$94.2 million in 2017 primarily as a result of the completion of substantially all construction activities on a number of projects in 2016, including the Desert Stateline, Astoria, Taylor, East Pecos, Silver State South, Butler, and McCoy projects.
+Our total cost of sales (modules and systems) in 2018 amounted to approximately \$1.85 billion.
+Assuming California accounted for 38% of our net sales and thus 38% of our cost of sales, the estimated cost to realize this opportunity is approximately \$703 million.